harlanwei/harlanwei/README.md

 ### Hi!
 I'm Harlan. 👋

-- Living in Beijing for the 6th year as of now.
-- Currently working as an intern at *ByteDance Inc.* in the infrastructure team.
-- Studying in *Peking University* on topics related to system security.
+- Studying in *Peking University* on topics related to operating systems.
+- Looking for doctoral positions as of now.

 ### Get in touch...